 All HESI A2 test scores are valid for two (2) years from the date of administration.

-Nursing Admission exams are administered on specific dates listed in the Nursing Application Packet.
+HESI A2 exams are administered on specific dates listed in the Nursing Application Packet.
 Please refer to the Nursing Application Packet or attend the mandatory Nursing Information Session for more specific information.